IyadShobaki/se_project_spots/README.md

 **Intro**

-Spots is a social media web application where users can share their favorite photos, customize their profiles, and interact with others by liking their posts.
+Spots is a social media web application where users can upload, like, delete, manage images dynamically, and edit their profiles.
 The website features a modern and responsive web application to deliver visually balanced and user-friendly experience on different devices.
+Built to practice front-end development skills and learning real-time data rendering, responsive design, and modern build tools.

-**Technologies Used**
+**Technologies & Techniques Learned**

-- HTML5
-- CSS3 (BEM methodology)
+- Languages & Frameworks: HTML5, CSS3 (BEM methodology), JavaScript
-- JavaScript
-- Webpack
-- Github for source control and GitHub Pages (for deployment)
+- Tools: Webpack for bundling, npm for dependency management, Github for source control and GitHub Pages (for deployment)
+- Concepts: DOM manipulation, responsive layouts (Flexbox & Grid), API integration for dynamic content
+- UI Features: Card rendering, modals, form validation, interactive like system

 **Github Pages**